ULJ-Yale/library/README.md

 * Gradunwarp
 * Human Connectome Pipelines (Modified versions for single-band preprocessing)
 * R Statistical Environment
-* MNAP niutilities Repo
+* MNAP Suite
-* MNAP matlab Repo
+* MNAP

 Usage and command documentation
 ===============================
 ---

-For overall usage of the MNAP pipelines refer to the README in the `general` repository.
+For overall usage of the MNAP pipelines refer to the README in the `connector` repository.

 References